Skip to content

 Below 18,000 feet, pilots set their altimeters to the local barometric pressure.
 This gives accurate height above sea level.
 But pressure varies between locations - two aircraft at the "same" altitude could actually be at different heights if they're using different pressure settings.

-Above 18,000 feet (the transition altitude in the US), everyone uses the same standard pressure.
+Above the transition altitude, everyone uses the same standard pressure.
 The actual height doesn't matter as much - what matters is that all aircraft at FL350 are at the same pressure altitude and therefore separated from aircraft at FL340 or FL360.

 Semicircular rule